- What are the physical fitness recommendations for teens?

 - Find healthy recipes online and have your child read through them, get the ingredients and cook for the family.

-- Allow each member of the family decide on a physical activity they want to do each week and the whole family participates.
+- Allow each member of the family to decide on a physical activity they want to do each week and the whole family participates.

 Contact & Collaborate:

-You can work with your school to find sports or extracurricular activities that your child may enjoy.
+You can work with your school to find sports or extracurricular activities that your teen may enjoy.
 The school counselor or nurse may also have some resources to help with nutrition and exercise.
-Some middle schoolers may overdo it because of the pressure to perform.
+Some teens may overdo it because of the pressure to perform.
 For example, if they are involved in wrestling, dance or gymnastics, there may be a weight they need to maintain.
 This may cause them to push themselves too far, so make sure that you are in communication with coaches and doctors to make sure what your child is doing is safe.

-If you are unsure or concerned about your child’s health, weight or diet, contact their primary care doctor.
+If you are unsure or concerned about your teen’s health, weight or diet, contact their primary care doctor.
 They may be able to refer you to a dietician, help create a fitness plan or provide additional resources and support.

 - Find classes at the local YMCA, church, Boys and Girls club or community center